Therian

 Why am I a Therian?

-I wanted to find an alternative way to rationalize my identity, and I found that at a very early age in that of animals, specifically werewolves.
-The idea of something that could bridge the gap between humanity and inhumanity, to be an entity that took on traits away from that I had been told were normal for myself, was something I deeply desired.
+I needed to find another way to understand my identity, and I found that at a young age in animals.
+At first, this took the form of werewolves.
+The idea of something that could bridge the gap between humanity and inhumanity, to separate from my physical self, was something I deeply desired.

-Quickly I learned of the furry fandom, and from there I gravitated towards canid representation of myself online, eventually settling on that of a fox.
+Quickly, I learned of the furry fandom, and from there I gravitated towards canid representation of myself online.
+Eventually I settled on that of a fox.

 Artwork by CHNLDiVR